spatulatom/todo-reactjs-redux/README.md

   <p>
-    a to-do list is a React/Redux webb app - this repository contains isource code while the backend source code
+    a To-Do List is a React/Redux webb app - this repository contains its source code
     <br />
     <a href="https://spatulatom.github.io/todo-reactjs-redux/"><strong>View the deployed app »</strong></a>
     <br />